andrewdavis23/table_file_compiler/README.md

 Openpyxl is the engine that reads .xlxs files
 Solution was to convert to another Excel file type (one that uses a different engine) or CSV

-This uses a module called progressbar2 to display a loading bar, percentage and estimated time for compiling CSV files
+This uses a module called progressbar2 to display a loading bar, percentage and estimated time for compiling CSV files.
+Might be a little bit buggy.